cadmiumkitty/semantic-web-and-microservices/README.md

  1. Open the web app
  1. Click refresh button
  1. Talk through the mechanics and look at the data supplied by individual services

+## Further work

+ 1. Investigate how default Spring stores can be used with RDF data.